Choice of corridor and design of control tower concept

 This Work Package proceeds with setting the scope of the Continuous Improvement Track, including the main functions of CT-Rail and corridor selection.
 Next, an overview is given of existing issues hampering the competitiveness of rail and of measures to improve its position already taken in Europe.
 Finally, the CT-Rail architecture is derived.
 The existing Control Tower at Seacon Logistics manages transport flows and provides for real-time information for shippers, but at present does not cover rail.
 In order to integrate rail, the rail service add-on will developed and continuously improved.
 A Control Tower is an information sharing platform to support today’s planners in supply chain optimization and the fulfillment of the shipper’s requirements for supply chain visibility.
 The extensive services provided by Seacon on the corridor Bettembourg-Le Boulou make it promising for developing CT-Rail.

-Challenges for the competitiveness of the rail sector, as derived from Work Package 2.1 and stakeholder consultation, primarily concern reliability, costs and visibility.
-As to the first, a striking similarity with the results from Work Package 8.1 is that reliability of (ad hoc) train paths is found to be of great concern.
+Challenges for the competitiveness of the rail sector, as derived from Work Package 2 (“Setting the scene”) and stakeholder consultation, primarily concern reliability, costs and visibility.
+As to the first, a striking similarity with the results from Continuous Improvement Track 3 (“Reliability of rail and (unexpected) obstructions on the track”) is that reliability of (ad hoc) train paths is found to be of great concern.
 Existing measures are present in European projects such as CREAM, BRAVO, FLAVIA and described in this deliverable.
 The Control Tower concept should provide for: data sharing platform, common semantics, and a governance model for data sharing.

 The CT-Rail will be based on (re)use of existing systems and interfaces between systems that control different parts and levels in the supply chain.
-The core solution interfaces are being developed in Work Package 5 and they will be adapted for this CIT and described in detail in the report on ‘Information exchange required for the control tower concept’
+The core solution interfaces are being developed in Work Package 5 (“ICT to improve Rail Service Quality”) and they will be adapted for this CIT and described in detail in the report on ‘Information exchange required for the control tower concept’